How often do you find yourself unhappy at work? You probably were so excited at some point, but now the excitement has worn off.

-Your boss, thou who decides thy fate doth hath the uncanny ability to rub you up the wrong way.
-Not everyone likes their boss, we all dream of this perfect boss who doesn’t micro manage and isn’t incompetent.
+Your boss, who decides your fate has an uncanny ability to rub you up the wrong way.
+Not everyone likes their boss.
+We all dream of this perfect boss who doesn’t micromanage and isn’t incompetent.
 But nobody is perfect, not even your dream boss.

-Your boss controls your work environment, they organize work, define your job role and is your support network and back up if you reach a problem.
+Your boss controls your work environment, organizes work, defines your job role, and is your support network and backup if you reach a problem.
 If you have an issue with your boss, it’s time to take some responsibility and do something about it.
-You are not responsible for your boss’ behavior but you can control your reactions, actions and attitude moving forward.
+You are not responsible for your boss’ behavior, but you can control your reactions, actions, and attitude moving forward.

-If you walk into the office every day committing to hate your boss, there is no room for growth or amending fences.
-You need to decide to find a way to make this work, here are the 3 things you can do to help you take control of your happiness at work:
+If you walk into the office every day committing to hate your boss, there will be no room for growth or mending fences.
+You need to find a way to make this work.
+Here are the three things you can do to help you take control of your happiness at work.

 2. You Hate Your Co-Workers

-Your job isn’t always going to be fun and games; and when it no longer becomes rewarding, you are going to feel unhappy.
-Human beings thrive on rewards and entertainment and we love competition.
-By making your work environment fun and rewarding, you will start to enjoy going to work.
+Your job isn’t always going to be fun and games, and when it no longer becomes rewarding, you are going to feel unhappy.
+Human beings thrive on rewards and entertainment, and we love competition.
+By making your work environment fun and rewarding, you will enjoy going to work.

 4. You Don’t Believe in the Work That You Are Doing

-This one is one of the core reasons you’re unhappy in a job role; you are living out of alignment of your core values.
+This is one of the core reasons you’re unhappy in a job role; you are living out of alignment with your core values.

-If your job role doesn’t match up with your core values, then you will be miserable.
-If you value helping people and you work in program coding, you will struggle to be happy, unlike someone whose values problem solving.
+If your role doesn’t match up with your core values, then you will be miserable.
+For example, if you value helping people through customer service but work in program coding, you will struggle to be happy, unlike someone who values problem-solving.